charudattatop/leetcodeprac/README.md

-# Leet Code Solutions in Python and solidity.
+# Leet Code Solutions in Python and Rust.
 Just me messing around and learning